Purchases made through links earn us a small commission, at no extra cost to you.

-- We had a lot of trouble with our debit cards in Budapest.
+ATMs: We had a lot of trouble with our Canadian debit cards in Budapest.
 For some reason our cards would not work at most of the ATM machines, even though we didn’t have trouble elsewhere in Europe.
 Not sure if anyone else will experience this, but it might be worth having a good supply of cash on hand before you arrive, just in case.

 Safety: As in most big cities, be aware of pickpockets on crowded public transport, at markets and at train stations, especially Keleti station.

 - Avoid hailing a taxi off the street, or risk being ripped off.
 We always had our hotel concierge order us a cab from a reliable company.
 Also, before we arrived in Budapest we arranged for a driver to pick us up from the train station.
 I was really happy we did this once I saw how many people were there trying to get tourists into their car.

 Buy Tickets to Budapest Attractions & Skip the Line

 For quick and convenient access to Budapest’s attractions, here are some trusted links where you can buy advance, mobile tickets to the sites mentioned in this post (or click here to shop all Budapest attractions tickets).
 Digital ticket delivery is instant and you can show your phone at the ticket holders entrance- no need to print your tickets (in most cases).